dadrian/dadrian.io/content/blog/posts/startup-math.md

 valuation.
 And venture capitalists generally would rather see you try to get to
 $10B exit and fail, than “sell out” for less than $1B.

-With a large enough reality distortion field, some startups might even manage to IPO at multiples considerably above 10x revenue.
+With a large enough reality distortion field, [some startups][nyse-net] might even manage to IPO at multiples considerably above 10x revenue.
 This can be especially good for early investors and employees, since after the lock-out period, they can all dump their shares on the retail stock market.
 This is fairly rare, and likely still requires $100M-$1B in annual revenue.
 Even in cases with sane multiples, it’s not necessarily wrong to think of venture capital as a dump on retail---someone is paying out the valuation back to the investors.

 Given some public information about raises, and ideally, a share price or strike price, you should be able to figure out valuations and how much you would make